 What happens in your mind when the person says that little word – even before they say anything else?

-So when you use it your listener will give more attention and more weight to what you say after you say BUT.
+When you use it most people listening to you will give more attention and more weight to what you say after you say BUT.
 This tiny little word is widely misused…

 You handled that wonderfully… but…